-The purpose of this Request for Proposals ("RFP") is to solicit proposals for the redevelopment and disposition of property owned by the City of Boston Department of Neighborhood Development ("DND"), consisting of approximately 10,841 square feet (.25 acres) of land on Washington Street, approximately 90 feet from the intersection with Melnea Cass Boulevard, in the Roxbury neighborhood of Boston (the "Property").
-The Property, which consists of two parcels, is improved with the Historic Nawn Factory building, two-story brick structure, unpaved parking and underutilized green space.
+The purpose of this Request for Proposals ("RFP") is to solicit proposals for the redevelopment and disposition of two parcels, one owned by the City of Boston Department of Neighborhood Development ("DND") and the other currently owned by the Commonwealth of Massachusetts, Department of Conservation and Recreation, together consisting of approximately 10,841 square feet (.25 acres) of land on Washington Street, approximately 90 feet from the intersection with Melnea Cass Boulevard, in the Roxbury neighborhood of Boston (the "Property").
+The Property is improved with the Historic Nawn Factory building (a two-story brick structure) unpaved parking and underutilized green space.